tundish/blue_monday_78/justin_19780116_fired/anguish.rst

 [BARMAN]_

-    |DRINKER_2_FIRSTNAME|, my business partners recognise the importance of honouring
+    |DRINKER_2_FIRSTNAME|, my business partners recognise the importance of
-    loyal customers, which is why they allow me to operate a slate.
+    retaining loyal customers, which is why they allow me to operate a slate.

     They understand that a working man can have cashflow problems now and then.